 - 1. Two identical Mylar copies of the plat and all design pages; - 2.
 Six paper copies of the plat and all design pages; - 3.
-A subdivision plat drawn to same scale as Loudon Tax Map Sheet of the original parcel; - 4.
-Protective covenants where the applicant proposes to regulate land use within the development or otherwise protect the proposed development; - 5.
-All maintenance agreements when applicable; - 6.
-All necessary easement documentation; including utilities; - 7.
-Any condominium documents contemplated by an applicant. - 8.
-For subdivisions which do not involve construction of a roadway, and for lot line adjustments, all monumentation shall be in place prior to the final Board signature of the plan; - 9.
-Any required performance guarantee and engineering inspection agreements acceptable to the Town Attorney; - 10.
-All administrative, engineering review, recording fees, and public notice fees; and, - 11.
+A single PDF containing the plat and all design pages - 4.
+A subdivision plat drawn to same scale as Loudon Tax Map Sheet of the original parcel; - 5.
+Protective covenants where the applicant proposes to regulate land use within the development or otherwise protect the proposed development; - 6.
+All maintenance agreements when applicable; - 7.
+All necessary easement documentation; including utilities; - 8.
+Any condominium documents contemplated by an applicant. - 9.
+For subdivisions which do not involve construction of a roadway, and for lot line adjustments, all monumentation shall be in place prior to the final Board signature of the plan.
+A letter shall be submitted to the Loudon Planning Board Office attesting to the setting of the monuments; - 10.
+Any required performance guarantee and engineering inspection agreements acceptable to the Town Attorney; - 11.
+All administrative, engineering review, recording fees, and public notice fees; and, - 12.
 Any required federal, state, or local approvals and/or permits.